 The sunshine has mostly disappeared and the leaves have fallen off the trees, which can only mean that Winter is definitely closing in.
-Instead of just hiding out under the covers at home waiting for the snow to melt and the beach weather to return, strap on your burton snowboard boots, put on some gloves, and take advantage of the change of season by creating a Winter Bucket List filled with fun things to do.
+Instead of just hiding out under the covers at home waiting for the snow to melt and the beach weather to return, strap on your snow boots, put on some gloves, and take advantage of the change of season by creating a Winter Bucket List filled with cold-weather activities and fun things to do.

 A Bucket List Full of Fun Winter Activities & Things to Do When it’s Cold